Numerical approximation of linear parabolic evolution equations revisited: Semidiscrete and fully discerete error estimates

-The rest of this section is devoted to showing semidiscrete error estimates in the $\Vert (\lambda + A)^{1/2} \cdot \Vert_X$- and $\Vert (\lambda + A)^{-1/2} \cdot \Vert_X$-norms, in addition to semi and fully discrete error estimates of the form of Theorem \ref{theorem:1} and \ref{lemma:fully-discrete-semigroup-approximation-2} respectively, where $\rho$ can be chosen negative - in order to do so, we need even stronger assumptions than those we managed with in the previous two subsections.
-To that end, we introduce an additional condition, which is similar to \ref{cond:abstract-solution-operator}, but using a different norm. \begin{description} \myitem{(A8)} For $\lambda, A$ as in \ref{cond:sectorial}, the following estimate also holds,
+The rest of this section is devoted to showing semidiscrete error estimates in the $\Vert (\lambda + A)^{\alpha} \cdot \Vert_X$-norm, for $\alpha \in [-1/2,1/2]$, in addition to semidiscrete and fully discrete error estimates of the form of Theorem \ref{theorem:1} and Theorem \ref{theorem:fully-discrete-semigroup-approximation-2} where $\rho$ can be chosen negative.
+In order to do so, we require stronger assumptions than those we managed with in the previous two subsections.
+The first additional condition that we need is similar to \ref{cond:abstract-solution-operator}, with the error computed in a different norm. \begin{description} \myitem{(A7)} For $\lambda, A$ as in \ref{cond:sectorial}, the following estimate also holds,

-\end{description} With this additional condition, we can show another useful semidiscrete error estimate, which is stated in the following lemma.
+\end{description} With this additional condition, we are able to show another semidiscrete error estimate, which is stated in the following lemma. \begin{lemma} Suppose the conditions of Assumption \ref{assumption:abstract-model}, \ref{cond:discrete-growth} and \ref{cond:abstract-solution-operator-2} holds.
+Then there is $C, \epsilon > 0$ such that